-10.40 A Business Improvements District (BID), a partnership between a local authority and the local business community, could be formed in order to develop projects and services that will benefit the trading environment within the town centre.
-We would support the development of a BID a BID if one were developed.
+10.37 A Business Improvements District (BID), a partnership between a local authority and the local business community, could be formed in order to develop projects and services that will benefit the trading environment within the town centre.
+We would support a BID if one were developed.